edevost/foxmask/docs/installation.rst

 We provide a complete virtual environment to run and use FoxMask.
 The main advantages of this installation is that you can rapidly get FoxMask running on any platform.
 However, there are important drawbacks to consider:

 * Poor performances compared to standalone installation
-* A bit heavy to manage (Vagrant + VirtualBox + share usb)
+* A bit heavy to manage (Vagrant + Virtual-Box + share USB)

 Despite theses drawbacks, we consider that using our FoxMask box can be very useful for first time users